-A Carnivore’s Field Guide to Metro Phoenix
+A Carnivore’s Field Guide to Greater Phoenix

 Over in Gilbert’s Heritage Square, Joe's Real BBQ is a popular spot where you’ll find pecan-smoked meats and probably a long line.
 We recommend the BBQ Sampler Plate, the Meat Plate, and the Jumbo Sandwich.

-For some central Texas–style barbecue platters, try Little Miss BBQ, easy to spot by the retro diner sign near Sky Harbor Airport.
+For some central Texas–style barbecue platters, try Little Miss BBQ, easy to spot by the retro diner sign near Sky Harbor Airport or in Sunnyslope.
 The restaurant's award-winning Arizona oak- and pecan-smoked barbecue includes brisket, pulled pork, turkey breast, and on the weekends, pastrami and beef short ribs – most of which you’ll receive on some butcher paper with a pickle.
+We once compared waiting in line for barbecue here to a religious experience.

+You’ve probably seen a couple of Phoenix’s barbecue joints on TV, and for a memorable smokehouse experience, check out Bobby Q — that roadhouse-looking place visible from I-17 between Glendale Avenue and Bethany Home Road by strings of lights and smokestacks (there are other locations but this one is the coolest).
+Wood-fired barbecue platters include St. Louis-style ribs, jumbo Texas beef ribs, smoked sliced beef brisket, and smoked pulled pork – plus the massive Whole Hog Heaven platter.

-There are many more fantastic barbecue spots in Phoenix, including the Texas BBQ House, Pork on a Fork BBQ, Rhema Soul Cuisine, and the Barbecue Company Grill & Café.
+There are many more fantastic barbecue spots in Phoenix, including JL Smokehouse, NakedQ, and Trapp Haus BBQ — but of course, we also have our top 10 list on hand.

 Or sign in with a social account:FACEBOOK GOOGLE + TWITTER YAHOO!

-Note: Editor's note: This story was originally published on September 14, 2016.
-It was updated on April 27, 2019.